lvillasen/RedPitaya-C-Periphery/README.md

-# RedPitaya-C-Periphery
+# RedPitaya-Hello-World-Software/
-Extremely simple C programs to control the RedPitaya board with the official ecosystem.
+Extremely simple C programs to control the RedPitaya board with the official memory map.
 These programs are based on c-periphery.

 # Usage